Woody88/haskell-phonenumbers/README.md

 5. Run `stack build` in project root folder, this will compile project.

+7. Run `stack test` in project root folder, this will run all tests.

 6. Start server with `stack exec haskell-phonenumbers-exe`

 Usage